jparrill/hypershift-disconnected/docs/content/common/webserver.md

 fi
 ```

 The script will create a folder under `/opt/srv`.
 This folder will contain the `images` for RHCOS provision in the worker nodes.
-To be more concrete we need the `RootFS` and `LiveISO` artifacts found in the Openshift CI Release page.
+To be more concrete, we need the `RootFS` and `LiveISO` artifacts found on the Openshift CI Release page.

 After the download, a container will run to host the images under a webserver.
-It uses a variation of httpd official image which allows also to work with IPv6.
+It uses a variation of the official httpd image, which also allows it to work with IPv6.